TheBetterStore/tbs-docs/docs/2-cloud-native-design+implementation/msa-architecture-patterns.md

 ### Data Consistency

-**F. Saga:** is a pattern that addresses the problem of how to manage business transactions that span multiple databases, for example when implementing the Database per Service pattern described above and database _2-phase commits_ and rollbacks are not possible.
+**F. Saga:** is a pattern that addresses the problem of how to manage business transactions that span multiple services and/or databases, for example when implementing the Database per Service pattern described above, and including a distributed transaction e.g. via a 2-phase-commit is either too complex or not possible for error handling.
 It describes a process whereby such transactions are implemented as a sequence of partial transactions against each of the participant databases.
-If any single step of the trasnaction fails, then previous changes are to be rolled-back by running copensating transactions in the reverse order.
+If any single step of the transaction fails, then previous changes are to be rolled-back by running copensating transactions in the reverse order.

 An example of a choreography-based saga is given below (where system behaviour is asynchronously event-driven):